 Career & financial health

-Dissertation - Perspectives on trauma, mental illness, spiritual experience, and recovery.
+Dissertation: - Perspectives on trauma, mental illness, spiritual experience, and approaches to recovery

-BA (Hons) - Philosophy, Spirituality & Health: Studying mind and body, spirituality & religion, scientific theory, rationality, knowledge, ethics, and approaches to health
+BA (Hons): - Philosophy, Spirituality & Holistic Health: Studying mind and body, spirituality & religion, scientific theory, rationality, knowledge, ethics, and approaches to health

 Scope of Practice:

 Trauma and mental health

 Wisdom and well-being